 29th May I think I can now safely say I’m finished with Covid.
 Its a pretty nasty new virus and it seems to have taken few weeks/months for the doctors to get a handle on it.
 In the beginning they didn’t understand the effect Covid was having on Saturated Oxygen levels, and bunged people on ventilators willy nilly, and are now suggesting that this may have been wrong in some cases.
-They now give Oxygen earlier and keep the ventilators as a last resort.
-In previous uses the average time on a ventilator was 7 days, whereas with Covid it was/is 7 weeks – 7 weeks with strong sedation is itself pretty dramatic.
+They now give Oxygen earlier and keep the ventilators as a last resort. ( people put on Ventilators have a chance of dying that is a quarter of what it was at the beginning of the pandemic, which suggests a change in outcomes whatever other factors may be involved) In previous uses the average time on a ventilator was 7 days, whereas with Covid it was/is 7 weeks – 7 weeks with strong sedation is itself pretty dramatic.
 When I got the Oxygen generator I bought a pulse oximeter to measure my Sat.
 Oxygen level – to begin with it was often below 95%, but oxygen pushed it up to around 97 or 98 % – a more healthy level.
 I’m not sure the Oxygen was essential for my recovery, but it certainly made thing more acceptable, but I’m pretty sure I wouldn’t have got it from the NHS – there was (is?) no halfway house between being ‘on your own’ and being in hospital and on the treatment conveyer belt.

 2ND May.
 The encouraging thing is that every couple of days you notice something that is improving in your recovery, and only then do you realise how bad it had been.
 I’m sure if you had asked me a few days ago I would have said I was eating well, but in the last day or so I realised that my appetite had been a lot worse than I realised.
 All encouraging stuff.
 I now have to persuade my oncologist that I am not fading away!
 I bought a posh set of bathroom scales to track my weight but I can’t yet take any comfort from them.
 I’m just puzzled at how much my weight varies from day to day, even taking into account the obvious variables!